 This is Costa Rica’s rainy season when the rain starts picking off, and things get muddy for tourists.

 Fortunately for budget travelers, many accommodations offer lower prices to save money.
-Hence May to July is the best time to visit Costa Rica.

-Howsoever it’s a good time for watching wildlife with cloud forests and little summer and rain.
+However, it’s a good time for watching wildlife with cloud forests and little summer and rain.

-Best time to visit for surfers (Low Season)
+The best time to visit for surfers (Low Season)